Drive the most stunning section of Oregon's Columbia River Gorge.

 There are over 90 waterfalls on the Oregon side of the Columbia River Gorge, cascading from dramatic cliffs.
 The most famous of these is Multnomah Falls.

 The best place to stay in the Columbia River Gorge is the tourist town of Hood River.
 There's also some popular lodging choices outside of Hood River, like the relaxed Edgefield McMenamins Hotel at Troutdale, luxurious Skamania Lodge in Stevenson, and the trendy Society Hotel at Bingen.

-10 best things to do along the Historic Highway
+10 best things along the Historic Columbia River Highway

 The most scenic section of the Columbia River Gorge is the 19-mile Historic Columbia River Highway, from Troutdale to Dodson.
 (Skip the modern Interstate 84 that runs parallel to the Historic Highway along the river's edge that bypasses most points of interest).